ppy/osu-wiki/news/2020/2020-04-09-aspire-v-a-new-format.md

 With so much freedom, it’s understandable to be lost for ideas.
 In case you are, here are a few maps to take some inspiration from:

-A classic amongst the community, [Graces of Heaven](https://osu.ppy.sh/beatmapsets/147910) by [rustbell](https://osu.ppy.sh/users/227717) mixes a variety of unrankable techniques, creating a unique and challenging experience!
+A classic amongst the community, [Graces of Heaven](https://osu.ppy.sh/beatmapsets/147910) by ::rustbell::{ user-id=227717 } mixes a variety of unrankable techniques, creating a unique and challenging experience!

-[Mayday](https://osu.ppy.sh/beatmapsets/756794) by [Voltaeyx](https://osu.ppy.sh/users/2715118) combines a storyboard with overlapping sliders to create a visual spectacle that is guaranteed to blow any audience away, solidifying its spot as the most favorited [Loved](https://osu.ppy.sh/beatmapsets?sort=favourites_desc&s=loved) beatmap.
+[Mayday](https://osu.ppy.sh/beatmapsets/756794) by ::Voltaeyx::{ user-id=2715118 } combines a storyboard with overlapping sliders to create a visual spectacle that is guaranteed to blow any audience away, solidifying its spot as the most favorited [Loved](https://osu.ppy.sh/beatmapsets?sort=favourites_desc&s=loved) beatmap.

-Breaking the bounds in a completely different way, [Shiny Smily Story](https://osu.ppy.sh/beatmapsets/1122763) by [Jerry](https://osu.ppy.sh/users/605973) uses a storyboard and skin trickery to create a completely different gamemode!
+Breaking the bounds in a completely different way, [Shiny Smily Story](https://osu.ppy.sh/beatmapsets/1122763) by ::Jerry::{ user-id=605973 } uses a storyboard and skin trickery to create a completely different gamemode!

 With song restrictions relaxed and even more ways to win, there is little reason not to give it a shot and see how far your creativity can take you.